 JUST STOP!!!
 Right, where I am.
 Breathe in, Really Breathe.
 Be in this Moment!

 As I began to learn this new way, the world took on an entirely new look.
 I started to notice the way the trees swayed in the wind.
 The way the leaves glisten and flutter on the trees.
 The way the sun warms my skin.
 The way children sound when laughing.
 I felt and heard the joy of people greeting each other.
-The colors all around me became vibrant, and life became sweeter.
+As I looked all around me, the colors became vibrant.
+And life became sweeter.

-These moments are all around us, but one must be careful if you blink you might just miss them.
+One must be careful if you blink you might miss these beautiful moments.
 They are moments that will pass you by because you are not paying attention.
 You can’t plan for them nor can you expect them.
 You must look for them and embrace them.